$k\texttt{-experts}$ -- Online Policies and Fundamental Limits: PRELIMINARIES: SAMPLING WITHOUT REPLACEMENT

-Our proposed online policy makes critical use of systematic sampling techniques from statistics, which we briefly review in this section.
-Consider the problem of sampling without replacement where one needs to randomly select a $k$-set $S \in \binom{[N]}{k}$ such that an item $i \in [N]$ is included in the set $S$ with a pre-specified marginal probability $p_i,~ \forall i \in [N].$ Formally, if the $k$-set $S$ is sampled with probability $\mathbb{P}(S),$ we require that $ \sum_{S: i \in S, |S|=k} \mathbb{P}(S) = p_i, \forall i \in [N]. $ Since the sampling is done without replacement, for any $k$-set $S$, we have: $\sum_{i \in [N]} \mathds{1}(i \in S) = k.$ Taking expectation of both sides with respect to the randomness of the sampler, we conclude that the following consistency condition must be satisfied for any feasible marginal inclusion probability vector $\bm{p}$:
+The proposed \texttt{SAGE} meta-algorithm makes critical use of certain systematic sampling techniques from statistics (viz.\ line $4$ of Algorithm \ref{sage}).
+Consider the problem of sampling without replacement where one needs to randomly sample a $k$-set $S$ from the universe $[N]$ such that item $i \in [N]$ is included in the set $S$ with a pre-specified marginal inclusion probability $p_i,~ \forall i \in [N].$ Formally, if the $k$-set $S$ is sampled with probability $\mathbb{P}(S),$ we require that $ \sum_{S: i \in S, |S|=k} \mathbb{P}(S) = p_i, \forall i \in [N]. $ Since the sampling is done without replacement, for any $k$-set $S$, we have: $\sum_{i \in [N]} \mathds{1}(i \in S) = k.$ Taking expectation of both sides with respect to the randomness of the sampler, we conclude that any feasible marginal inclusion probability vector $\bm{p}$ must belong to the set $\Delta^k_N$ defined as follows:

-Surprisingly, it turns out that condition \eqref{nec_cond} is also \emph{sufficient} for designing efficient sampling schemes that leads to the marginal inclusion probability vector $\bm{p}.$ Such sampling schemes have been extensively studied in the statistical sampling literature under the heading of \emph{unequal probability sampling design} \citep{tille1996some, hartley1966systematic, hanif1980sampling}.
-In this paper, we use a linear-time exact sampling scheme proposed by \citet{madow1949theory} as outlined in Algorithm \ref{uneq}.
+It turns out that condition \eqref{nec_cond} is also \emph{sufficient} for designing efficient sampling schemes that leads to the marginal inclusion probability vector $\bm{p}.$ Such sampling schemes have been extensively studied in the statistical sampling literature under the heading of \emph{unequal probability sampling design} \citep{tille1996some, hartley1966systematic, hanif1980sampling}.
+In this paper, we use a linear-time exact sampling scheme proposed by \citet{madow1949theory} as outlined below in Algorithm \ref{uneq}.

 \paragraph*{Correctness:} The correctness of Madow's sampling scheme is easy to establish.
-Due to the necessary condition \eqref{nec_cond}, it is easy to see that Algorithm \ref{uneq} selects exactly $k$ elements.
+From the necessary condition \eqref{nec_cond}, it follows that Algorithm \ref{uneq} selects exactly $k$ elements.
 Furthermore, the element $j$ is selected if the random variable $U \in \sqcup_{i=1}^{N}[\Pi_{j-1} -i, \Pi_j-i ).$ Since $U$ is uniformly distributed in $[0,1]$, the probability that the element $j$ is selected is equal to $\Pi_j - \Pi_{j-1} = p_j, \forall j\in [N].$

-\section{Fundamental Limits of Online Prediction with $k$-sets}
+\section{FUNDAMENTAL LIMITS OF ONLINE PREDICTION WITH $k$-sets}